hallerite/ludic/README.md

 ## Token-in Inference (Drift-Free)

-Ludic now applies chat templates locally and sends pre-tokenized prompts to the vLLM `/v1/completions` endpoint.
-This keeps training aligned to the exact tokens sampled by the model.
+Ludic applies chat templates locally and sends pre-tokenized prompts to the vLLM `/v1/completions` endpoint.
+This keeps training aligned to the exact tokens sampled by the model, eliminating drift between training and inference.

 Key points:
 - Agents require a `ChatTemplate` (see `ludic.inference.HFChatTemplate`).